Rob65/RaspberryPico_snippets/README.md

-# RaspberryPico_snippets
+# Raspberry_Pico
-Code snippets and examples for the RaspberryPi Pico
+Code snippets for RP2040 targets

+## WS2813b

+A MicroPython example using the PIO to control an RGBW LED string